bormanst/formavid/applications/drupal8/overlay/var/www/drupal8/prod/web/modules/custom/spy_watch/README.md

 Remember to disable watches when theming is finished to avoid wasting cpu resources.
 They do NOT terminate on their own.

 Also, of note, is that only one *Watch* is active, at any given time, for the selected theme.
-The controller will disable any current watch prior to activating a new one, including any watches that were started in a terminal.
+The controller will disable any current watch prior to activating a new one.
 This avoids redundancy that would otherwise waste cpu resources.
 Watches that are set on other themes are NOT affected.

 Attention